Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 # Azure DevOps - Setup Guide

+The [AzOps](https://github.com/Azure/AzOps/) (CI/CD) process was initially designed to run on GitHub.
+However, we recognise that many customers have invested in Azure DevOps and continue to work with it.
+As AzOps is packaged in a Container, we can leverage it in an Azure DevOps (ADO) pipeline in the same way that we do with a GitHub action.

 ## Supported scenarios

 We currently support all AzOps scenarios.
 However, the Pull Request procedure slightly deviates from the review process in GitHub.
-It it's default configuration, Azure DevOps starts the build validation process when a Pull Request is created.
+In its default configuration, Azure DevOps starts the build validation process when a Pull Request is created.
 To support the same AzOps push scenario, the manual review process (approval) has to be completed before the `AzOps - Push` pipeline will start.
 Azure DevOps `environments` support `Approvals and checks` which we will be leveraged for the Pull Request flow.

 ## Prerequisites

 Please complete the following steps to create a Service Principal with the correct access for use in the Azure deployment pipelines.
 A PowerShell script is provided below that simplifies this process.
+The script does require th

-You may need to elevate your access to Azure, before being able to Create a root scoped assignment https://github.com/Azure/Enterprise-Scale/blob/main/docs/EnterpriseScale-Setup-azure.md
+You may need to elevate your access to Azure before being able to create a root scoped assignment https://github.com/Azure/Enterprise-Scale/blob/main/docs/EnterpriseScale-Setup-azure.md

 1. Create your AzOps service principal
 1. Assign the root scoped Azure RBAC permission